|Number of semesters||1|

 - interpret results based on modelling in a short report

 Principles of oceanography, as in GEOF105 Physics of the Atmosphere and Ocean.
 Principles of chemistry is an advantage.

-Written exam.
+Written exam, 4 hours.
 If less than 10 student the exam might be oral.
 No auxillarie material allowed for the exam.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.